MTMOT MindGames · part of Identity Reclaim

 When illness or crisis disrupts your cognitive rhythm, these pattern-based abilities don't disappear.
 They go quiet.
 Research shows they can be reawakened through targeted, repeated practice — especially when that practice is engaging, adaptive, and free from clinical pressure.

-MindGames gives your pattern-recognition systems structured opportunities to fire again, across three distinct modes: visual filtering, causal reasoning, and language.
+MTMOT MindGames gives your pattern-recognition systems structured opportunities to fire again, across three distinct modes: visual filtering, causal reasoning, and language.

 Three modes.
 Three cognitive dimensions.